AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Constructors are available to both class record and simple records.

-Record and class record can declare constructors.
+Record, tagged records and class records can declare constructors.
 The constructor needs to be a procedure of the name of the object, taking an in out or access reference to the object.

 .. code-block:: ada

    package P is
-      type T1 is class record
+      type T1 is tagged record
          procedure T1 (Self : in out T1);
          procedure T1 (Self : in out T1; Some_Value : Integer);
       end T1;